Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 ```
 {kotlin-runnable="true"}

-### Serialize binary data as Base64 strings
+#### Serialize binary data as Base64 strings

-[Base64](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.io.encoding/-base64/) is a common way to represent binary data as text.
+You can also use a custom primitive serializer to solve common serialization tasks beyond simple value conversion.
-To serialize a `ByteArray` as a Base64 string, create a custom primitive serializer that implements `KSerializer<ByteArray>` and encodes the value as a `String`.
+One such task is representing binary data as a [Base64](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.io.encoding/-base64/) string.

 Different implementations use different Base64 variants by default.
 Choose a Kotlin Base64 encoder that matches the expected variant, such as [`Base64.Default`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.io.encoding/-base64/-default/) or [`Base64.Mime`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.io.encoding/-base64/-default/-mime.html).